- What is an accounts payable (AP) policy?

 Accounts payable policies and procedures

-Policies serve as your organizational rules and controls.
-They define the "why" and "what" behind your AP operations.
-Think of them as guardrails that establish spending limits, approval requirements, and compliance standards.
-Procedures, on the other hand, are your step-by-step operational tasks, the "how" that guides daily work.
-They detail exactly which forms to fill out and workflows to follow.
+Policies are your rules and controls—the "why" and "what" behind your AP operations.
+They set spending limits, approval requirements, and compliance standards.
+Procedures are your step-by-step tasks—the "how" that guides daily work.
+They tell your team exactly which forms to complete and which workflows to follow.

 Core accounts payable procedures